 WHAT IS GOING ON WITH RETIREES’ PENSIONS?

 All across America, companies with “legacy” defined benefit pension plans are looking to rid themselves of their pension liabilities.
-To do this, many defined benefit plan sponsors transfer their pension liabilities to insurance companies in pension de-risking transactions.
+To do this, many defined benefit plan sponsors offload their pension liabilities to insurance companies in pension risk tranfer transactions.

 This practice, known as “pension risk transfer” or “pension de-risking,” has impacted hundreds of thousands of Retirees.
 The numbers are staggering.
-Pension de-risking transfers in 2021 exceeded $34 billion and in 2022 exceeded $48 Billion.
+Pension risk transfers in 2021 exceeded $34 billion and in 2022 exceeded $48 Billion.
 Over $300 Billion in pension assets has been transferred to insurance companies since 2012.
-Since Verizon and General Motors kicked off this trend in 2012 hundreds of companies have transferred their pension liabilities to an insurance company.
+Since Verizon and General Motors kicked off this trend in 2012 hundreds of companies have offloaded their pension liabilities insurance companies.

 WHY ARE COMPANIES DOING THIS?